-Counseling and Career Center (Dothan Campus)
+Student Development Office (Dothan Campus)

-The Office of Counseling & Career Services provides services to students, staff, faculty, and alumni in a variety of areas including: personal counseling, academic, and career counseling, career placement and employment services, accommodations for individuals with disabilities, and testing services.
+The Office Student Development provides services to students, staff, faculty, and alumni in a variety of areas including: personal counseling, academic, and career counseling, career placement and employment services, accommodations for individuals with disabilities, and testing services.
 Popular services include use of the FOCUS Career Interest Inventory, assistance in selection of a major, assistance resumes reviews and help with study skills and stress management.
 This office conducts the annual Career Fair, the Health & Wellness Fair, and drug and mental health awareness programs.
 As you can see, Counseling & Career Services covers many areas beneficial to students, staff and faculty.
 For more information, visit www.troy.edu and select Student Services or Career Services.